Discover folk - the CRM for people-powered businesses

 4. Re-engagement sequence

-Re-engagement, or renewal email sequence are targeted at subscribers or customers who have become inactive or disengaged, this sequence aims to pique their interest again with enticing offers or compelling content.
+Re-engagement, or renewal email sequences are targeted at prospects or customers who have become inactive or disengaged, this sequence aims to pique their interest again with enticing offers or compelling content.
 Emails might ask for feedback, offer special discounts, or highlight significant updates or changes.

 5. Sales sequence